ibexa/documentation-developer/docs/api/public_php_api.md

 ### Value objects

-While Services provide interaction with the repository, the elements (Content, Users) they provide interaction with are provided as read-only [Value Objects](http://apidoc.ez.no/doxygen/trunk/NS/html/namespaceeZ_1_1Publish_1_1Core_1_1Repository_1_1Values.html) in the `eZ\Publish\Core\Repository\Values` namespace.
+While services provide interaction with the repository, the elements (Content, Users) they provide interaction with provided as read-only [value objects](http://apidoc.ez.no/doxygen/trunk/NS/html/namespaceeZ_1_1Publish_1_1Core_1_1Repository_1_1Values.html) in the `eZ\Publish\Core\Repository\Values` namespace.
 Those objects are broken down into sub-namespaces: `Content`, `ContentType`, `User` and `ObjectState`, each sub-namespace containing a set of value objects, such as [`Content\Content`](https://github.com/ezsystems/ezp-next/blob/master/eZ/Publish/Core/Repository/Values/Content/Content.php) or [`User\Role`](https://github.com/ezsystems/ezp-next/blob/master/eZ/Publish/Core/Repository/Values/User/Role.php).

 These objects are read-only by design.
 They are only meant to be used in order to fetch data from the repository.
 They come with their own properties, such as `$content->id`, `$location->hidden`, but also with methods that provide access to more related information, such as `Relation::getSourceContentInfo()` or `Role::getPolicies()`.
 By design, a value object will only give you access to data that is very closely related to it.
-More complex retrieval operations will require you to use the appropriate Service, using information from your Value Object.
+More complex retrieval operations will require you to use the appropriate service, using information from your value object.

 #### Value info objects

-Some complex Value Objects have an `Info` counterpart, like `ContentInfo`, the counterpart for `Content`.
+Some complex value objects have an `Info` counterpart, like `ContentInfo`, the counterpart for `Content`.
 These objects are specific and provide you with lower-level information.
-For instance, `ContentInfo` will provide you with `currentVersionNo` or `remoteId`, while `Content` will let you retrieve Fields, the Content Type, or previous Versions.
+For instance, `ContentInfo` will provide you with `currentVersionNo` or `remoteId`, while `Content` will let you retrieve Fields, the Content Type, or previous versions.

 They are provided by the API, but are **read only**, can't be modified and sent back.
 Creation and modification of Repository values is done using Create structs and Update structs.

 ### Create and update structs

 In order to update or create elements in the Repository, you will use structs.
-They are usually provided by the Service that manages the Value Objects you want to alter or create.
+They are usually provided by the service that manages the value objects you want to alter or create.
 For instance, the Content service has a `getContentCreateStruct()` method that returns a new `ContentCreateStruct` object.
-Equivalent methods exist for UpdateStruct objects as well, and for most Value Objects.
+Equivalent methods exist for `UpdateStruct` objects as well, and for most value objects.

 Using them is also covered in the Cookbook.